 - +Day 6 - Dawn raid for flow in the fjords

-This is your final day in the fjords and last ride of the expedition, and you can be sure we’ve saved the best for last!
-To start the day you hop onto the small landing craft to take you and your mountain bikes ashore to the small village of Fjorå.
+This is your final day in the fjords and the last ride of the expedition, so you can be sure we’ve saved the best for last!
+To start the day you hop onto the small landing craft to take you and your bikes ashore to the small village of Fjorå.

 Once on dry land you will have a gravel and tarmac road climb that will take you to the small village of Liabygda, before pushing or carrying your bike to the summit of Liahornet at 961 metres, high above the fjord.

 This descent is one of the best and most diverse trails on this adventure.
 From the rocky mountain top and ridgeline, to technical alpine singletrack down through the tight forest lines, and out onto a flowing pump track-like forest trail that drops us straight back to the fjord floor and our boat.

 As we celebrate this unforgettable adventure, the crew will steam to a tranquil anchorage en-route to your end location of Ålesund.
 As we steam you will have a few hours to sort and wash kit and prepare for your celebration dinner aboard the boat.

 After another hard day in the galley your chef will deliver a meal that you will remember, in a location that makes the hair on the back of your neck stand on end.
 All this accompanied by a few glasses of wine, laughter and stories from the week’s mountain bike expedition in the fjords of Norway.